Key takeaways

 Ready to stop losing revenue to payment gremlins?

-A reliable payment system is not a single decision.
-It is a small set of disciplines kept in place: seven metrics on one dashboard, four architecture patterns in the code, a sandbox+production+chaos+load test matrix on every release, and an incident playbook everyone on call knows.
+A reliable payment system is not one decision.
+It is a small set of disciplines kept in place: seven metrics on one dashboard, four architecture patterns in the code, a six-gate payment gateway testing pipeline on every release, and an incident playbook everyone on call knows.
+We apply the same rigor across our published engineering curriculum and every client build.

-Teams that hold those disciplines hit 97%+ authorization rates, < 0.5% chargebacks, and recover 70–80% of involuntary subscription failures.
+Teams that hold those disciplines hit 97%+ authorization, under 0.5% chargebacks, and recover 70–80% of involuntary subscription failures.
 Teams that don’t leave 1–3% of revenue on the table every month.
 The math favors the disciplined team every time.